High Holy Days

 Georgetown Students and Friends of Georgetown University:

 Every year, Jewish Life at Georgetown strives to make the High Holy Days a rich, meaningful season for connection and community on campus.
-This year, we are excited to reopen services to the community and return to Gaston Hall.
+We are excited to welcome students, faculty, staff, and the broader community to services in Gaston Hall.

 Rosh Hashanah and Yom Kippur services will be led by Rabbi Daniel Schaefer, the Interim Director for Jewish Life, and our High Holy Day Cantor, Jonathan Strum.

-Register for Georgetown’s High Holy Days services.
-Please consider supporting Jewish Life at Georgetown with a donation.
+We ask that you register for Georgetown’s High Holy Days services and please consider supporting Jewish Life at Georgetown with a donation. (new window)

 All services will be held in Gaston Hall on the third floor of Healy Hall.